 And if you can do your project without the internet and you want to make sure you’ll finish that part of your project, then turn of your wi-fi.
 If you find this hard, pretend that you’re in an airplane 😀

-5. Plan the night before
+5. Plan the night before to be productive the next day

 One very effective way to be productive (and maybe even get a good night sleep!) is to plan your schedule and tasks for the next day the night before.